 - 1. Move the Enable NTP switch to the right. - 2.
 Specify the needed NTP server or leave the value specified by default in the NTP Servers section.
 If you need to specify several servers, click the ADD SERVER button. - 3.
-Select your time zone from the Timezone drop-down list in the NTP Settings section.
-To set the time zone in accordance with the settings of your operating system or portable device, click the DETERMINE TIMEZONE button. - 4.
-Click the APPLY button.
+Select your time zone from the Main time zone drop-down list.
+To set the time zone in accordance with the settings of your operating system or portable device, click the DETERMINE TIMEZONE button.

+4. Click the APPLY button.
 The System date and System time fields will be filled in automatically.